 “After looking at the album, I thought it would indeed be better for my son to be adopted,” said Choi, who also interacts with adoptee activists.

 “I was also told by many that it was the best to send my son to the U.S., because there are a lot of Korean adoptees there, and there is no racism in America.
 Most of us at the shelter thought what we were told were true.
 Many didn’t really know what racism even meant.

 “Many think birth mothers ‘make a choice’ when they put their children up for adoption.
-But when you are repeatedly told to give up your child when you lack resources and knowledge, can you really call that a choice?”
+But when you are repeatedly told to give up your child when you lack resources and knowledge, can you really call that a choice?”‘We are victims, too’

 The Korean government currently offers a number of support programs for Korean overseas adoptees, including Korean language programs and support for birth family searches.
 The number of overseas adoptees who return and live in Korea is also increasing, according to the state-run Korea Institute for Health and Social Affairs.

 Kim Mee-sook, a researcher at the think tank, said there should be support programs for birth mothers as well, especially foreign language courses and counseling sessions.
 This would eventually improve their relationship with their separated children, she said.

 “It’s normal for birth mothers to feel angry and guilty, and they should have an outlet to let it all out,” she said.

 “Sometimes things don’t go well after the reunion because of such unresolved feelings, and also simply because they don’t know anything about each other and how to continue the relationship with the language barrier.
 But I think these things can be helped with support of experts.”